arshadkazmi42/ak-cli/README.md

 # Help us
 We would love to get some suggestions or feedbacks for this project.

-If you got a suggestion about the project, let us know by adding a comment [here](https://github.com/arshadkazmi42/ak-cli/issues/39)
+If you have any suggestion about the project, let us know by adding a comment [here](https://github.com/arshadkazmi42/ak-cli/issues/39)

 # Contributors